Gluten-Free Blackberry Muffins

 Ingredient Notes

-• Baking soda – A little bit of baking soda goes a long way in these blackberry muffins when combined with the baking powder.
+• Baking Soda – A little bit of baking soda goes a long way in these blackberry muffins when combined with the baking powder.

 • Milk – I used whole milk in this recipe, but have also tested it with unsweetened almond milk as well if you are in need of a non-dairy option.

 • Eggs – Use large eggs, which are approximately 50g each, for this recipe.
-The size of eggs that you use will affect the recipe.

 • Blackberries – I used fresh blackberries for this recipe, but you could also use frozen blackberries if fresh berries are not in season or available to you.
 If using frozen, do not let them thaw and just add them straight to the batter.
 For frozen blackberries, I like to toss them in a tablespoon of the gluten-free flour from the dry ingredients first to soak up some of the extra juices.